Wyoming Sex Offender Registry Laws

 Under Wyoming law, if a person commits certain sexual offenses, they must register on Wyoming's sexual offender registry.

 The sex offender registry is a public database that contains a list of all sex offenders residing in Wyoming required to register with the state.
-If you are convicted of a sexual offense or have questions about sex offender registration, you should contact a qualified attorney right away.

 Who Must Register for Wyoming's Sex Offender Registry?

 Under Wyoming Statute 7-19-302, any sex offender residing, attending school, or working in Wyoming must register with the Sheriff in the county where they reside.

 Registrable sexual offenses include any of the offenses listed in the statute, such as: